roylee17/monitor/docs/architecture/peer-discovery.md

 ### 4. Initial Validator Set Checking

-The CCV genesis initial validator set always contains the provider's consensus public key, regardless of whether a validator has assigned a consumer key.
-This ensures consistent validator identification across all monitors.
+**CRITICAL**: The CCV genesis initial validator set contains different keys based on consumer key assignments:
+- **If validator assigned a consumer key**: The initial set contains the CONSUMER consensus key
+- **If validator did NOT assign a consumer key**: The initial set contains the PROVIDER consensus key

+This means monitors must check BOTH their provider key AND any assigned consumer key when determining if they're in the initial validator set.

 ```go
 func isLocalValidatorInInitialSet(ccvGenesis CCVGenesis) bool {